Quietdude1602/Jenkins_Demo/README.md

 # Selenium Java Test Automation with Jenkins CI/CD

-This repository contains a Selenium Java project for automated testing of web applications.
+This repository contains a Selenium Java project for automated testing of Amazon Web Application.

 ## Project Overview